 Employers Liability Insurance vs. Workers Compensation: What’s Important to Know

-We know that choosing adequate insurance policies for your business sounds like a dreadful thing to do.
+Get a QuoteWe know that choosing adequate insurance policies for your business sounds like a dreadful thing to do.
 You need to think about the most significant risks your company faces and the right policies to respond to them.
 There are also other risks that might not be your biggest but are still substantial, and related lawsuits could cripple your business.

 We will focus on workers compensation and employer’s liability insurance here.
-Statistics indicate there were 2.7 workers compensation claims filed per 100 full-time-equivalent (FTE) workers in 2020 in the private sector.
+Statistics indicate 2.7 workers compensation claims were filed per 100 full-time-equivalent (FTE) workers in 2020 in the private sector.
 As employer’s liability lawsuits sometimes accompany these claims, both these coverages are relevant for all businesses, no matter the size or industry.

 What Is Employer’s Liability Insurance?

 Workers compensation pays the medical costs, rehabilitation, and part of the lost wages in case of a workplace injury or a health issue.
 It provides financial relief for both the employer and the employee by covering all related expenses, no matter the gravity of the injury.
-In an unfortunate case of an employee’s death, the insurance would pay the death benefits to the deceased’s family.
+In the unfortunate case of an employee’s death, the insurance would pay the death benefits to the deceased’s family.

 Now that we’ve established what workers comp covers, let’s look into employer’s liability insurance.
 This coverage pays for the legal expenses when an employee blames their employer for a workplace injury and sues for negligence.

 For example, if an employee hurts themselves when using a power drill and feels that workers comp hasn’t covered all their expenses, they can sue the employer for improper tool maintenance.
-Given that workers compensation reimburses all the medical bills and part of the employee’s wages, they are actually suing their employer for pain and suffering the incident caused.
+Given that workers compensation reimburses all the medical bills and part of the employee’s wages, they are suing their employer for the pain and suffering the incident caused.

-It doesn’t matter if the employer is liable or not, they would still have to pay the legal costs of handling the claim.
+It doesn’t matter if the employer is liable or not; they would still have to pay the legal costs of handling the claim.

 That is where employer’s liability insurance kicks in to cover the legal expenses, such as hiring a lawyer to handle the claim for you.
 If the lawsuit goes to trial, it will also pay for any settlements or court-awarded damages.